AdobeDocs/campaign-web.en/help/v8/email/content-components.md

     +++**[!UICONTROL Import public resource]**

-    Choose this option to reuse an image already available on your Adobe Campaign instance, such as a file previously uploaded through **[!UICONTROL Import]** or as a public resource from the Client Console.
+    Choose this option to select an image already available on your Adobe Campaign instance, such as a file previously imported in the Email designer or as a public resource from the Client Console.

     ![Screenshot showing the public resource selection process in the Email Designer.](assets/email_designer_30.png){zoomable="yes"}